codefresh-io/codefresh-onprem-helm/README.md

 **Important:** only helm 3.8.0+ is supported

+> ⚠️ The default chart configuration with embedded databases is **not intended for production usage**!
+You should use Cloud PaaS for MongoDB, PostgreSQL, Redis and RabbitMQ.
+See [Configuring external services](#configuring-external-services) section for details.

 Edit default `values.yaml` or create empty `cf-values.yaml`

 - Pass `sa.json` (as a single line) to `.Values.imageCredentials.password`